Management and Supervisory Practices for Environmental Professionals

 Two Volume Set

-- Helps understanding and utilizing organizational structure to facilitate problem-solving
+- Helps to understand and utilize organizational structure to facilitate problem solving

 - Offers a practical set of methods, tools, and techniques, all illustrated and easy to understand, for achieving leadership qualities

 - Provides concise but essential discussion material for each topic, using the practical art of communications

 - Includes thorough updates and many new case problems with answers provided

 - Introduces self-testing questions for different situations and practical exercises utilizing an individual’s own work experience for answers

 The Organization and its Structure.
 What is Leadership?
 What is Successful Supervision and Management?
 Data Planning, Organization, and Budgeting.
 Employee Selection and People Management.
 Understanding Human Behavior Firm but Fair - How to Work with People.
 Morale.
 Best Practices for Successful Programs and Related Competencies.

 Communications Part I: The Practical Art of Communications-Communications Problems.
 Communications Part II: Electronic Communications, Research, Meetings, Memoranda, Business Letters and Reports.
 The Supervisor/Manager as a Teacher.
 Disciplinary Action, Complaints, and Grievances.
 A Supervisor's/Manager's Problem Cases.
 Performance Ratings.
 The Supervisor/Manager as a Counselor.
 The Supervisor/Manager and Civil Rights, Equal Rights Amendment, Employee Rights and Unions.
 The Supervisor/Manager's Role in Occupational Health and Safety for Employees.